oVirt/ovirt-site/source/vdsm/developers.html.md

 ## Building new releases for Fedora/EPEL with fedpkg

-      The following example, we will build 3.3.2 from 3.3.x series.
+In the following example we will build vdsm-4.13.0 using patches for ovirt-3.3.2

-1) Download vdsm package from Fedora repo
+1) Clone vdsm package from Fedora git

         $ mkdir ~/vdsm-fedora && cd ~/vdsm-fedora
         $ fedpkg clone vdsm && cd vdsm

-Switch the stable branches (at moment f21 is rawhide) and check the last patch added to the build from changelog:
+Switch the stable branches (at moment f21 is **rawhide**) and check the last patch added to the build from changelog:

         $ fedpkg switch-branch f20
         $ vi vdsm.spec